ofundefined/class-to-function/README.md

 Please feel free to contribute to this project.

-- This version is ready for typescript only components.
+- This version is being developed and tested for typescript (.tsx) files.
-- This version is not covering all lifecycle methods, like `shouldComponentUpdate` and `componentWillUnmount`.
+- This version is not covering all lifecycle methods, like `shouldComponentUpdate`, `UNSAFE_componentWillMount`, `getDerivedStateFromProps`, etc.